MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ### Automatically add domains (recommended)

-When working with WebSlates in the Unity editor, you have the option of enabling \"Collect Allowed Domains,\" which will remove the domain navigation restriction so that you can navigate freely when running in playmode to test your scenario.
+When working with WebSlates in the Unity editor, you have the option of enabling "Collect Allowed Domains," which will remove the domain navigation restriction so that you can navigate freely when running in playmode to test your scenario.

 While you navigate in playmode, the WebSlate will log the domains you visit in the background.